gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     Figure: Angular distribution for the O-C-C-O dihedral of the PEG molecules, comparing the unstretched (cyan) and stretched case (orange).

-..  container:: justify

 The change in dihedral angles disribution reveals a configurational change of the polymer induced by the forcing.
 This transition is called gauche-trans, where *gauche* and *trans* refer to possible states for the PEG monomer :cite:`binder1995monte, liese2017hydration`.

 .. figure:: ../figures/level2/stretching-a-polymer/gauche-trans.png
     :alt: Illustration of the gauche (left) and trans (right) states of the PEG polymer.